• Skip to main content

 Muslim Picture Book Biographies and History

-The World is Not a Rectangle: A Portrait of Architect Zaha Hadid
+The World is Not a Rectangle, book cover.

 The World is Not a Rectangle: A Portrait of Architect Zaha Hadid by Jeanette Winter.
 Born in Iraq, and educated in London, Hadid designed fascinating and artistic buildings around the world.
-But as a Muslim woman, the road was not easy and she had to overcome the hurdle of prejudice.
+Aas a Muslim woman, the road was not easy and she had to overcome the hurdle of prejudice.
 This biography is written simply, making it a great choice for the early elementary set.
 Make sure to look at photographs of Hadid's beautiful buildings, too.

 The Librarian of Basra: A True Story from Iraq by Jeanette Winter.
 When war threatens to destroy Alia’s precious library collection, which includes rare editions, she bravely works to move 30,000 volumes to safety.
 This is a powerful story about courage and determination.

 The Grand Mosque of Paris: A Story of How Muslims Rescued Jews During the Holocaust by Karen Gray Ruelle and Deborah Durland Desaix.
 Children ages 8 and up will be intrigued by this historical account of how a community of Muslims in Paris gave sanctuary to Jews in their mosque under the leadership of Si Kaddour Benghabrit.
 The Muslims provided passports and a means of escape.
 In the afterward, the authors note that it was difficult to find many details surrounding the events but that the story is hopeful and further evidence that despite the differences in the people who worship the Abrahamic religions, they are all part of humanity and thus worth saving.
-And the illustrations are fantastic.
+The illustrations are fantastic.

 Reader Interactions